microsoft/presidio/docs/presidio_V2.md

 The move from gRPC to HTTP based APIs included changes to the API requests.

-1. Moving from GRPC to HTTP - moving from structures to jsons.
+1. Change in payload - moving from structures to jsons.

 2. Removing templates from the API - includes flattening the json.
 3. Using snake_case instead of camel_case.